Thursday, August 20, 2020

 Terra let out the breath she had been holding and gulped down her bite of bread.
 Maybe he got the hint.

 “Thank you,” Isengrim said.
 He collected some empty dishes and rose to his feet.
 “Terra and I will be in the war room.
-Suhel, you will join us?”
+Suhel, will you join us?
+I’ve got some business that could use your keen wit.”

 “Aye, milord,” the female replied.
 “I’ll be there shortly.
 Runt here needs a little extra coaxing to do his dishes.”
 She glowered at Pharazon.